YahyaAlmodallal/sremov/README.md

-# srpmov
+# A Scoping Review of Preclinical Models in Oncolytic Virotherapy
+  Protocol: rationale, objective, timeline, & search strategy

 # Investigator:
   Yahya Almodallal, MBBS

   Yahya.Almodallal@hotmail.com

-## Title:
-   A Scoping Review of Preclinical Models in Oncolytic Virotherapy

 ## Rationale:
    "A woman with mixed-celled leukaemia with greatly enlarged spleen.
 Two weeks after an attack of what was probably influenza, the leukocytes were found reduced from 367,070 to 7500 ...
 The spleen was much smaller; the liver became smaller later.[1]"